taliaalouise/apprentice-handbook/book/year-one/database-systems/09-functional-dependencies-normalisation.md

-# Funcational dependencies and Normalization
+# Functional dependencies and Normalization

 ## Table of Contents